duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/3_0_0_take_a_log.md

 To log everything that is being published, run the above docker container but put `/bin/bash` at the end.
 When inside run

-    duckiebot container $ make log-full-docker
+    duckiebot-container $ make log-full-docker

 ## Getting the log

 If you mounted a USB drive, you can unmount it and then remove the USB drive containing the logs (recommended).

-For unmounting instructions see [here](http://docs.duckietown.org/DT18/software_reference/out/mounting_usb.html.
+See: For unmounting instructions see [here](http://docs.duckietown.org/DT18/software_reference/out/mounting_usb.html).

-Otherwise, if you are running the file server, you should see you logs at http://![hostname].local:8082/logs/
+Otherwise, if you are running the file server, you should see you logs at `http://![hostname].local:8082/logs/`

 Doubt: I see the folder but not the logs why ?